SabineVirginia/Detection-of-Products-in-a-Shelf/README.md

 I annotate the products of interest, design features of displays, and shelves.

 ## Relabelling of Annotation
 I use this repo for different purposes.
-Since I do not want to go through the entire code when filenames and annotations change, I have a script that relabels the train and test data (relabel_train.ipynb) as well as a script that relabels the analyzed data (relabel_analysis.ipynb).
-The relation between old labels and new labels are saved in npy-files.
+I have a script that relabels the train and test data (relabel_train.ipynb) as well as a script that relabels the data for analysis (relabel_analysis.ipynb).
+The relation between original and new labels are saved in npy-files.

 ## Annotation Check
 The script annotation_check.ipynb checks whether all images have been labelled and plots a random sample of images with annotation.

 ## Object Detection
-The script main.ipynb follows the TensorFlow Object Detection API Tutorial and detects annotated products, design features and shelves.
+The script main.ipynb follows the TensorFlow Object Detection API Tutorial.
+The script tensorflow_to_excel.ipynb loads the model and detects products, design features of displays and shelves.
+The detected objects are saved in an excel-file.